bunnybones1/pointer-lock/README.md

   })

   movements.on('close', function() {
-    // no more movements from this pointer-lock session.
+    // no more movements from this pointer-lock-chrome-tolerant session.
   })
 })